Onychogomphus forcipatus (Linnaeus, 1758) – Small Pincertail

 Onychogomphus forcipatus (Small Pincertail) is a medium sized gomphid.
 The terminal appendages of male Small Pincertails are shaped like 3 large hooks, hence the vernacular name.

 Small Pincertails can be confused with Large Pincertail (O. uncatus).
 The two species can be distinguished on the basis of the black markings on the thorax, which are more extensive on Large Pincertail.
+A third species Small Pincertail can be confused with, though with a very limited area of occurrence, is Cazuma Pincertail (O. cazuma).
+This species looks like a mix of Small and Large Pincertail.

 Widespread from Scandinavia to northern Africa and eastward to Kazakhstan and Iran.
 Common in most of its range.
 Small Pincertails mostly inhabit rivers and streams with gravel beds and sometimes lakes.